rroisinn/sweng/report_md_folder/report.md

     https://sweng1.pythonanywhere.com/recommend/[product data]
     https://sweng1.pythonanywhere.com/random

-### <span style="color:hotpink;">Data Collection (Peace)</span>
+### <span style="color:hotpink;">Data Collection</span>
 In the process of developing our app, data collection played a pivotal role in providing relevant content for the execution of our fashion-related app.
 When collecting fashion-related data for the app we chose to use Python due to its various libraries for web scraping, such as Beautiful Soup, scrapy, selenium and requests.
-Initially, we tried using Beautiful Soup and Selenium to extract the data but unfortunately, we were met with blockers that prevented access to the data that was needed.
-Eventually, we used the requests-html library which allowed us to simulate HTTP requests, and parse the content to extract what was needed.
+Initially,we  tried using BeautifulSoup and Selenium to extract the data but unfortunately, we were met with blockers that prevented access to the data that was needed.
+Eventually,we used the requests-html library which allowed us to simulate HTTP requests, and parse the content to extract what was needed.

     response = requests.get('https://www.asos.com/api/product/search/v2/categories/27108', headers=headers, params=params)
     result_json = response.json() #json object containing webscraped data

 We decided it was best to utilize web scraping to extract fashion-related data from an e-commerce website(ASOS).
 The data extraction process was executed on our server, the data was then processed and stored in a database on the server.
 Upon extraction the data was filtered and processed to ensure it was suitable for integration with our app which was built using Flutter, this integration ensured that our app could dynamically access and display up-to-date fashion content.

-### <span style="color:hotpink;">Database Management with MySQL (Eimear)</span>
+### <span style="color:hotpink;">Database Management with MySQL</span>
 Sweng’s data storage solution utilizes MySQL, a robust and reliable relational database management system.
 MySQL stores user profiles, product information, wishlist data, and interaction logs.
 This choice supports complex queries and scales well with the growing amount of data, crucial for the app’s learning algorithms and for providing a fast, responsive user experience.

 The database utilized in the system is supported by the database_helper.dart file.
 This file is comprised of classes and related functions that provide a consistent and robust structure for SQL fetch and insert statements.
 Each table in the database is initialized and has its columns defined in the initDatabase() function.
 This method is called in the main.dart file, and other relevant dart files, to facilitate insertion and fetching according to the needs of the application i.e. in terms of signups/preferences.
 In initDatabase() each table is created using a standard ‘CREATE’ statement, with relevant keys being connected using FOREIGN KEY where necessary e.g. between the wishlist and users tables.